 MyFitnessPal is a smartphone app and website that tracks diet and exercise to determine optimal caloric intake and nutrients for the users' goals and uses gamification elements to motivate users.
 It's a free online calorie counter and diet plan.
 Lose weight by tracking your caloric intake quickly and easily.
 Find nutrition facts for over 2,000,000 foods.

-There are a ton of great habit tracking apps out there.
-These apps allow you to check in with yourself daily to make sure you're making progress towards your goals each and every day.
 One of the best habit trackers is Productive - Habit Tracker.
 It allows you to log tasks, exercises and other habits while showing you how much you've progressed over a period of time.

 Another top-rated habit tracking app is Simple Habit Tracker.
 This app allows you to challenge yourself with 21 day streaks, comes loaded with over 200 habits and allows you to build your ideal morning ritual.